Ankitanvesh/Important-Notes/README.md

 # Important-Notes
-Some important points about various Web technologies that I picked over time
+Some important points about various Web technologies that I learnt over time!